Skip to main content

 • Experimental alerts

 Screenshot of the secret scanning alert view.
-The button to toggle between "Default" and "Experimental" alerts is highlighted with an orange outline.
+The sidebar menu items for "Default" and "Experimental" alerts are highlighted with an orange outline.

 Default alerts list